Last update: [last-modified]

 Another main draw of Clapham, particularly for the City workers, are the great transport links.
 From Clapham Junction station, you can get into London within 10 minutes by train.
 Not only this, but you can get as far away from London as possible too.
 Trains from Clapham Junction go to the likes of Hastings, Gatwick Airport, Portsmouth and much more.

-Cost of living in Clapham
+Areas in Clapham

-While the majority of this area has already been gentrified, Clapham North is the last to receive this treatment.
+While the majority of this area has already been gentrified, Clapham North is the last to receive such treatment.
 As a result it's considered to be the scruffier end, making it cheaper and popular with recent graduates and students who make the most of the nearby bars and clubs (Infernos, anyone?) of Clapham High Street.
 Clapham North also has its own tube station (Northern line) and an overground station, which makes it ideal for commuting.

 Also popular with families and the 'professional middle class', Clapham South is located between the eponymous tube station at the southern end of the Common, and Balham station further south.
 It also includes Abbeville Village, which runs adjacent to the common and is popular for its lovely gastropubs, farmers market and little antiques shops.
 The only downside of South is that depending on where you live, even though there is a Clapham South station stop on the Northern Line, it feels a little further out.